makrai/notes/lourie2103-unicorn-rainbow-universal-multitask.md

   a pretrained commonsense reasoning model ready to be fine-tuned on other downstream commonsense tasks
-  * analogous to how off-the-shelf T5 models are multitasked on NLP benchmarks such as GLUE and SUPER GLUE as part of their pretraining
+  * analogous to how off-the-shelf T5 models are multitasked on NLP benchmarks such as GLUE and SuperGLUE as part of their pretraining
 * new SOTA on all RAINBOW datasets: αNLI (87.3%), COSMOS QA (91.8%), HELLA SWAG (93.9%), PIQA (90.1%), SOCIAL IQ A(83.2%), and WINO GRANDE (86.6%)
 * SOTA on datasets beyond RAINBOW